SkygearIO/guides/auth/email-verification/js.md

 ![Verification Success Page](/assets/user-verification/success-page-screenshot.png)

-## Customising the verification error page
+## Customizing the verification error page

 Similarly, if user fail to verify through the verification link.
 An error page will be shown, you can customize the page HTML in **Verification Error Page**.